deepset-ai/haystack-tutorials/Contributing.md

 # Contributing to Haystack Tutorials

+A contribution to Haystack tutorials may be anything from a suggestion for edits or a new tutorial request to adding a ne tutorial or editing an existing one yourself.

+To make a reqoest fo r a new tutorial or to suggest edits/fixes, submit an issue:

+**Bug  report:** For any edit suggestions or bug reports.

+**New Tutorial Request 📓:** To suggest the inclusion of a new tutorial.

+## Contributing Edits or New Tutorials

 All of the Haystack tutorials live in the `tutorials` folder in this repo.
 Each tutorial is an interactive `.ipynb` file that you can run on Google Colab, too.
 For each `.ipynb` file, we also generate a Markdown file to accompany it.

 Here's what you need to do to add or edit tutorials 👇: